dbdimitrov/BingleSeq/README.md

 #### 4. Visualization
 In a typical DE analysis workflow, the next stage following DE analysis would be to proceed to the various visualization techniques.
-BingleSeq offers this functionality within the ‘Visualize Data’ tab, which allows users to pick from several key plotting techniques including a PCA plot (A), Scree plot (B), Barchart (C), Volcano plot (D), MA plot (E), Venn Diagram (F), and a Heatmap (shown below).
+BingleSeq offers this functionality within the ‘Visualize Data’ tab, which allows users to pick from several key plotting techniques including a PCA plot (A), Scree plot (B), Barchart (C), Volcano plot (D), MA plot (E) and a Heatmap (shown below).

 ![BingleSeq Bulk RNA-Seq de Data](/figures/bulk_visData.PNG)